LeoSalemann/HoloLens/TheWholeStory.md

 ## What's next for Bringing Dead Switches To Live (BDSTL)

+### Use Voice Comands Instead of Hand Gestures.
+Staring at the holograhic slider button while you move the physical one is not a good user experience.
+It would probably be better to use a speeach commannd to "tell" HoloLense what you're doing to the phyical switch, so it can update the hologrpahic twin.

-** Maybe I only need collision volumes ...
+### Maybe I only need collision volumes ...

 The *real* workflow would work something like this ....
 1) Start with a holographic twin, like what I made.